Skip to content

 Verbatim Transcription

-The second most common type of a completed transcription is verbatim transcription, which includes everything said during the interview, including filler words like “um” and “ah.”
-This type of transcription is excellent for use in the legal field or research purposes.
+The second most common type of completed transcription is verbatim transcription, which includes everything said during the interview, including filler words like “um” and “ah.”
+This type of transcription is excellent for use in the legal field or for research purposes.
 However, it can be tedious to read.

 Non-verbatim Transcription